Black-owned distilleries are breaking barriers that once surrounded the Kentucky bourbon industry

 Brown-Forman has also committed to a goal of having people of color in at least 25 percent of its manager positions by 2030.

-A scholarship program announced by the Kentucky Distillers Association last year will fund the tuition of 10 full-time students in distillery industry programs at the University of Louisville and University of Kentucky.
+A scholarship program announced by the Kentucky Distillers’ Association last year will fund the tuition of 10 full-time students in distillery industry programs at the University of Louisville and the University of Kentucky.

 Pendergrass said the group would also fund scholarships for three full-time students at Kentucky State University, a historically Black college in Frankfort that began a fermentation and distillation sciences program in 2019.